Insurers turn to big data to help identify risks

 INSTANT INSIGHT

-Big data can give insurers improved understanding of risks but such predictive modelling can yield some unexpected results.
+Big data can give insurers improved understanding of risks but such predictive modeling can yield some unexpected results.

 Swiss Re's Chief Underwriting Officer Matthias Weber pointed out that smokers typically buy only one pack of cigarettes at a time, very often from petrol stations.